robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Key attributes of the syntax include:

 - **Space-separated syntax**: Robot Framework uses two spaces as the primary separator (although one space is allowed as a character).
-This ensures clarity and readability of the tests.
+A use of **FOUR (4)** spaces is recommended to ensures clarity and readability of the specification.
-- **Minimal use of special characters**: The focus is on reducing special characters, making the syntax intuitive and user-friendly.
+- **Minimal use of special characters**: The focus is on reducing special characters, making the syntax human-readable and user-friendly.
+- **Mostly case-insensitive**: Most elemens like keyword or variable names are case insensitive.
+However, some syntax, like library imports is case-sensitice.

-### What are Tests/Tasks?
+### What are Test Cases / Tasks?

-In Robot Framework, **Tests** or **Tasks** are executable entities that serve a specific purpose and are organized into suites.
-A **Test** is synonymous with a **Test Case**, while **Tasks** are used in RPA mode, where the automation is not focused on testing but on automating business processes.
+In Robot Framework, **Test Cases** (**Tests**) or **Tasks** are executable entities that serve a specific purpose and are organized into suites.
+A **Test** is synonymous with a **Test Case**, while **Tasks**, technically being the same, are used in RPA mode, where the automation is not focused on testing but on automating business processes.

-Tests or Tasks have a body made up of **keyword calls**, which represent the actions or steps executed during the test or task.
-These keywords make the automation modular, reusable, and readable.
+Tests or Tasks have a body made up of **keyword calls** and Robot Framework statements like **IF** or **VAR**, which represent the actions or steps executed during the test or task execution.
+These keywords make the automation modular, maintainable, reusable, and readable.

 ### Files & Folders

-Robot Framework organizes tests and tasks into **Suites**, which can be represented as files or folders.
+Robot Framework organizes tests|tasks into **Suites**, which are either files or folders.

 - Each folder, starting from the top-level folder (the one executed by Robot Framework), and any subfolder that contains a `*.robot` file, is considered a **Suite**.
+Suites can contain other suites, forming a hierarchical tree, which is by default alphabetically ordered.
-- `*.robot` files are themselves test suites, and suites can contain other suites, forming a hierarchical **suite tree**.
+- `*.robot` files are themselves suites, which do contain tests or tasks.

 This structure allows for logical grouping and organization of tests and tasks, which can scale as needed.